brenmcnamara/Portfolio/ML-Job-Manager/Worker.md

 A [Worker](./Worker.md) is some process associated with a project that is capable of doing work (this includes running routines).
 A worker can only work on a single [Unit](./Unit.md) at a time.
 To run multiple units in parallel, multiple workers will be needed.
+(Note that this may be changed in the future, but as of now, for simplicity, this is the rule).

 A worker never decides what work to do on its own, but must receive instructions about what work to execute.
 For the most part, these instructions